 Grants have been made available within English regions to aid management (for example, see The Yorkshire and The Humber Woodland Bird Project and Grant scheme to help North West's woodland birds) and guidance has been published (for example see New guidance on managing woodlands to protect birds).

-The project started in Feburary 2011 and runs until March 2014.
+The project started in Feburary 2011 and was completed in April 2014.

 2012 was the first main field season.